-We will start accepting Fall 2022 applications in November 2021.
+We will be accepting Fall 2024 applications starting November 1st.
 Read How to Apply

 Prepare for Employment as Registered and Certified Dental Assistants

 Training in the curriculum in Dental Assisting is designed to prepare students for employment as Registered and Certified Dental Assistants in private practice, specialty dentistry, hospitals, clinics, and dental schools.

 Positions to which graduates may advance with experience and further training include those of dental product sales representatives, insurance auditor, manager, supervisor, educator, and RDAEF.
 This program includes instruction in intra-oral dental functions and direct patient care/chairside experience in dental schools, clinics, and private offices and public dental care facilities in San Francisco and the Daly City/South San Francisco area.
 Students who have completed their training satisfactorily are qualified to take the state licensure examination to become Registered Dental Assistants and the national examination to become Certified Dental Assistants.